shilewenuw/get_all_tickers/README.md

 ```
 get_tickers(NYSE=True, NASDAQ=True, AMEX=True)
 ```
-Returns a list of tickers, set an exchange to false to exclude.
+Returns a list of tickers, set an exchange to false to exclude. <br />

 ```
 Region.DESIRED_REGION_HERE
 ```
 Region constants include: AFRICA, EUROPE, ASIA, AUSTRALIA_SOUTH_PACIFIC, CARIBBEAN, SOUTH_AMERICA, MIDDLE_EAST, NORTH_AMERICA.
-Regions are used as arguments for region specific methods.
+Regions are used as arguments for region specific methods. <br />
 ```
 get_tickers_by_region(region)
 ```
 Use a Region constant (e.g Region.EUROPE) as the argument.
-Returns a list of tickers in specified region.
+Returns a list of tickers in specified region. <br />
 ```
 save_tickers(NYSE=True, NASDAQ=True, AMEX=True, filename='tickers.csv')
 ```
 Set any exchange to False if you don't want to include it.
-Saves tickers to a csv file.
+Saves tickers to a csv file. <br />
 ```
 save_tickers_by_region(region, filename='tickers_by_region.csv')
 ```
 Use a Region constant (e.g Region.EUROPE) as the argument.
-Saves tickers in specified region to csv
+Saves tickers in specified region to csv <br />
 ### examples
 ```
 from get_all_tickers import get_tickers as gt